wongjiahau/Pineapple/docs/Features/Groups.md

 1. Using lambdas (a.k.a first-class functions)

-2. Using trait
+2. Using group

 ### Using lambda

-To understand why **trait** is necessary, let us first look at how lambda can solve the problem, as shown below.
+To understand why **group** is necessary, let us first look at how lambda can solve the problem, as shown below.

 ```pine
 // Declare the max function which takes a lambda/function